Frequently Asked Questions | ePAY

 How can I reduce the risk of overdraft fees on my ePAY settlement account?

-Am I charged a $0.10 credit fee for every transaction processed through an ePAY channel?
+Am I going to get charged a $0.10 credit fee for every transaction processed via an ePAY channel (online, phone, POS)?

-No. Funding into your ePAY account is handled through batch processing, so transactions may be grouped together by the processor.
-Depending on how your services are set up, you may receive one or multiple deposits into your ePAY account.
+No. Funding into your ePAY account is handled under a batch process which means your ePAY transactions can be aggregated by ePAY’s processor.
+Depending on how your ePAY services are set up, you may receive one or multiple deposits into your ePAY account.